Diseases Of Nerves And Muscles Essay Question And Answers

 Answer:

-Facial causalgia
+Facial Causalgia

-It constitutes a group of conditions in which there is a vague, deep, poorly localized pain in the regions supplied by the 5th and 9th cranial nerves and 2nd and 3rd cervical nerves
+Facial Causalgia constitutes a group of conditions in which there is a vague, deep, poorly localized pain in the regions supplied by the 5th and 9th cranial nerves and 2nd and 3rd cervical nerves

-Facial causalgia Causes:
+Facial Causalgia Causes:

 • Injury to any peripheral or proximal branch of the trigeminal nerve